wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-bcdr-faq.md

 ## 9. What is the replication delay when using standard geo-replication or active geo-replication?

 Geo-Replication uses continuous copy.
-Hence, use the <!-- deleted by customization [sys.dm_continuous_copy_status](https://msdn.microsoft.com/zh-cn/library/azure/dn741329.aspx) --><!-- keep by customization: begin --> [sys.dm_continuous_copy_status](https://msdn.microsoft.com/zh-CN/library/azure/dn741329.aspx) <!-- keep by customization: end --> dynamic management view (DMVs) to get the last replication time and other information.
+Hence, use the [sys.dm_continuous_copy_status](https://msdn.microsoft.com/zh-cn/library/azure/dn741329.aspx) dynamic management view (DMVs) to get the last replication time and other information.